ChristieLab/daphnia_temperature_gene_expression/README.md

 **Description**

 This study investigated the transcriptional response of *Daphnia pulex* to sublethal temperature stress.
-We aimed to understand how elevated temperatures affect gene expression i, providing insights into their resilience and potential impacts on aquatic ecosystems.
+We aimed to understand how elevated temperatures affect gene expression, providing insights into their resilience and potential impacts on aquatic ecosystems.

 ## Data